 The chemistry of essential oils is complex, and a single oil can contain over one hundred components, such as terpenes alcohols, aldehydes and esters.
 It is for this reason that a single oil can help a wide variety of disorders.
 For example, lavender is a known antiseptic, anti-bacterial, antibiotic, antidepressant, analgesic, decongestive and sedative.

 Humans and plants have always communicated.
 Plant essences communicate on a cellular level and have the ability to differentiate and seek out the bad and support the good: illness vs. wellness.
 We respond to aromatherapy because that’s the natural order.
 Aromatherapy, the therapeutic use of essential oils, works.
 The reason it works is because it brings about the human and plant cooperation of our origins, the way things used to be.

 What’s the difference?
 Not a whole lot.
 I love both brands, and it’s really a matter of preference and, of course, budget.
 Young Living oils tend to be more expensive.
 I’ve researched for years, and have finally narrowed my list to two brands.
 I use Plant Therapy personally and in all of my hand crafted personal care products, including my soaps and aromatherapy treatments.
 I also use Young Living personally for my own specific needs.
 Both companies are exemplary.

-Penny is a registered nurse currently studying to become a master aromatherapist.
+Penny is a registered nurse and certified clinical aromatherapist.
 While studying to become a nurse, she quickly realized that modern medicine did not hold all the answers and practices nursing with a holistic, alternative emphasis.
 Penny shares her Mound, Minnesota home with her children, dog, cats, and goldfish.

 Awaken to Healing Fragrance, 2010.
 Elizabeth Anne Jones.